Spontaneous symmetry breaking: a view from derived geometry: Breaking a gauge symmetry

 \subsection{Abelian Yang--Mills theory with a Higgs boson}

-First consider the case where $G = \mr U(1)$ so that many terms vanish.
+First we will consider the case where $G = \mr U(1)$, in which many terms vanish.
 Furthermore take $R$ to be a 1-dimensional complex representation of weight~$k$.
-Our first step is to describe the formal derived geometry of the derived stack $\Sol/\mc{G}$ at a solution $(0, \phi_0)$ where $\phi_0$ is a point in $R$ with radius~$m = |\phi_0|^2$.
+Our first step is to describe the formal derived geometry of the derived stack $\Sol/\mc{G}$ at a solution $(0, \phi_0)$ where $\phi_0$ is a point in $R$ with radius~$m^2 = |\phi_0|^2$.

 The tangent complex $\TT_{\phi_0}$ is